 Owned by Bertrand Bonhomme in the 1820s, then Ernest Leclézio became the owner.
 It was then annexed by F.U.E.L in 1948.

-Located in Trou D'Eau Douce, built in 1835 by the Montocchio Brothers and demolished in 1879.
-Today, it holds a restaurant, Café Des Arts.
+Located in Trou D'Eau Douce, built-in 1835 by the Montocchio Brothers and demolished in 1879.

 The sugar mill was first constructed in 1818 by the Rochecouste family, who owned also Riche-en-Eau.
 It operated until 1958.

 Originally known as Trou D'Eau and existed in 1849.
 In 1868, the name Bonne Source was taken and in 1883 it was demolished.